hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Configuration.md

 Once your app goes live, you need to set the environment to `HPFEnvironmentProd`.

-#### PayPlaza Datecs library

-Add this line to your project's `Podfile`:

-	pod 'HiPayFullservice/Datecs-POS'

-Then, run the following command in the same directory as your `Podfile`:

-	$ pod install

-This will install the Datecs library components necessary to make the BluePad-500 work.
+#### In-store mobile point of sale option (mPOS)

+This section is relevant only if you need to use the SDK for processing transactions in a physical store, on a mobile point of sale (mPOS).

+For using the payment terminal device provided by HiPay, follow these steps:

-Then, add the item depicted below to the .plist file of your application.
+Add the item depicted below to the .plist file of your application.

 ![App URL schemes - Step 9](images/datecs_plist.png)